57blocks/website-article/articles/How to Migrate an Ethereum Protocol to Solana-Preamble/README.md

 A Program in Solana plays a role similar to a smart contract in the EVM, but it is significantly more lightweight:

 - It contains only execution logic, without its own persistent storage.
-- All state must be explicitly passed in through external Data Accounts during instruction execution.
+- All states must be explicitly passed in through external Data Accounts during instruction execution.
 - The most commonly used development framework is Anchor, which automates serialization, account validation, and other boilerplate tasks.

 ### 5.2 Account